Skip to Main Content

 If you're applying for federal student loans, you don't need a cosigner.
 Private student loans work a little bit differently.
 Private student loan approval is typically based on your credit.
 For young borrowers with low or no credit, this can be prohibitive.
 Cosigners can change this outcome, but not everyone is capable or willing to take on the role of cosigner.

 A cosigner is someone with good credit who agrees to take on the legal liability for the loan in the case of nonpayment (usually a parent or family member).
 A cosigner with a strong credit profile can help you qualify for private student loans and get the best rates.
-If you’re not able to get a cosigner, there are some private lenders that offer student loans without a cosigner.
+If you're unable to get a cosigner, there are some private lenders that offer student loans without a cosigner.

 Tips to get student loans without a cosigner